rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 ## Lowering expressions into the desired MIR

-There are essentially four kinds of representations one might want of a value:
+There are essentially four kinds of representations one might want of an expression:

 * `Place` refers to a (or a part of) preexisting memory location (local, static, promoted)
 * `Rvalue` is something that can be assigned to a `Place`